John Hancock Life Insurance review 2020

 |Term lengths||10, 15, or 20 years|

-What types of life insurance coverage does John Hancock offer?
+- What types of life insurance does John Hancock offer?

 John Hancock has lenient underwriting standards compared to other major carriers.
+Along with your age and gender, this company factor your health status and habits into your rates.
 To access the best rates, you’ll need to meet these requirements:

 - Tobacco, alcohol and substance use.
 The best rates go to applicants who don’t smoke and have no history of alcohol or substance abuse in the past 10 years.